 The most common side effects include:

 - Mild flare consisting of discomfort and swelling.
 The flare usually starts after 24 hours and lasts up to 2 weeks.
-We think about 10-20% of patients will develop a mild self-limiting flare.
+About 10-20% of patients will develop a mild, self-limiting flare.

 - Allergic reaction.
 This is a rare side effect causing severe pain and swelling.
-The rate of allergic reaction is about 1/100.
+The rate of allergic reaction is less than 1/100.
 We don’t know why some people are allergic to hyaluronic acid, but we think a reaction is more likely with less accurate landmark-guided injections.
 We also know gel injections made from chicken protein are more likely to cause a reaction.
-Generally, we treat allergic reactions with anti-inflammatory medication like Ibuprofen.
+Generally, we treat allergic reactions with anti-inflammatory medications such as Ibuprofen.
 Some cases need drainage and a cortisone injection.

 - Infection is infrequent, occurring in 1:10000 injections.
-However, you should see a doctor who uses clean injection techniques such as sterile dressing packs and gloves.
+However, you should consult a physician who uses clean injection techniques, such as sterile dressing packs and gloves.

-Once you receive a knee gel injection, you should rest the knee for the rest of the day.
-So, practically, you must reduce your walking and use public transport or a private car for that day.
+After receiving a knee gel injection, you should rest the knee for the remainder of the day.
+Practically, you should reduce your walking and use public transport or a private car that day.

-- Ensuring the injected area is kept clean.
-You should keep the bandage in place until the end of the day and wash the area to keep bacteria away from the injected area.
+- Ensure that the injection site remains clean.
+You should keep the bandage in place until the end of the day and wash the area to prevent bacteria from reaching the injection site.

 - Avoid submerging the injected knee.
 You can shower the knee, but avoid hot tubs or swimming pools for 24 hours.